ArisXPG/Cpp-Task-Manager/README.md

 ---

-<p align="center">The project is written in its entirety with C++ and as of now is in a CLI (Command-Line Interface) phase but I got my hopes up for making it a GUI app :3.
+<p align="center">The project is written in its entirety in C++ and as of now is in a CLI (Command-Line Interface) phase but I got my hopes up for making it a GUI app :3.
 Let's get you up to speed shall we?</p>

 ---